ansible/awx/INSTALL.md

 # Installing AWX

-This document provides a guide for intalling AWX.
+This document provides a guide for installing AWX.

 ## Table of contents